 \section{Appendix}

-\subsection{Cluster optimal size}
+\subsection{Cluster Optimal Size}

 Figure~\ref{fig:pick_k_clusters} presents the silhouette scores obtained for different numbers of clusters ($K$) across the three temporal phases.
-Despite the fact that there is some variation between the pre-grant, during-grant, and post-grant periods, the average score across all phases shows a clear local minimum at $K=3$.
+Despite some variation between the pre-grant, during-grant, and post-grant periods, the average score across all phases shows a clear global maximum at $K=3$.
 This indicates that three clusters provide the most consistent and robust partitioning of the data when considering all periods jointly.
-That said, although higher values of $K$ occasionally yield locally improved scores in specific periods (e.g., post-grant at $K=5$), these solutions are not stable across the full temporal scope and result in a marked drop in the average silhouette score.
+Although higher values of $K$ occasionally yield locally improved scores in specific periods (e.g., post-grant at $K=5$), these solutions are not stable across the full temporal scope and result in a marked drop in the average silhouette score.
 By contrast, the three-cluster solution balances interpretability with statistical validity, offering a coherent structure that captures the main collaboration trajectories without overfitting.